Plots

 Business optimization increases profitability

-The management form and intensity have a direct impact on the value of agricultural land.
+The farming systems and intensity have a direct impact on the value of agricultural land.
 Conventional farming and organic farming differ in their yields and cost structures.
-The crop rotation and farming systems play an important role in soil health and yield.
-Sustainable management, which aims to maintain soil fertility and protect the environment, can lead to an increase in land value in the long term.
-Business optimization is therefore a crucial factor for profitable agricultural land use.
+Crop rotation and cultivation systems play an essential role in soil health and yield.
+Sustainable management, aimed at maintaining soil fertility and protecting the environment, can lead to an increase in land value in the long term.
+Therefore, business optimisation is a crucial factor for profitable agricultural land use.

-The lease conditions and ownership structure significantly affect the profitability of agricultural land.
-High lease prices and unfavourable lease terms can impair profitability.
-The size and layout of the land also play a role, as they influence the efficiency of cultivation.
-Large, contiguous areas can generally be managed more efficiently than small, fragmented plots.
-A clear ownership structure and fair lease conditions are therefore important prerequisites for successful agriculture.
+The lease agreements and ownership structure significantly affect the profitability of agricultural land.
+High lease prices and unfavourable leasing conditions can impair economic viability.
+The size and layout of the land also play a role, as they influence management efficiency.
+Large, contiguous areas can generally be managed more efficiently than small, fragmented ones.
+A clear ownership structure and fair lease agreements are, therefore, vital prerequisites for a successful agricultural economy.

 Conventional Farming vs. Organic Farming

 The choice between conventional farming and organic farming has significant impacts on the valuation of agricultural land.
-Conventional farming generally aims for high yields by using fertilisers and pesticides, while organic farming relies on natural methods to maintain soil fertility and protect the environment.
-The yield differences and cost structures vary, and the choice of management form depends on various factors, including soil conditions, climatic conditions, and market demand.
-A detailed analysis of the advantages and disadvantages of both approaches is essential to determine the optimal management form for a specific agricultural area.
+Conventional farming typically aims for high yields through the use of fertilisers and pesticides, whereas organic farming relies on natural methods to maintain soil fertility and protect the environment.
+Yield differences and cost structures vary, and the choice of farming system depends on various factors, including soil conditions, climatic conditions, and market demand.
+A detailed analysis of the advantages and disadvantages of both approaches is essential to determine the optimal farming system for a specific agricultural area.

-The construction and planning law plays a crucial role in evaluating agricultural land.
-The land use plan and the development plan determine which uses are permissible on the land and what restrictions apply.
-Projects requiring approval, such as structural changes and changes of use, can affect the value of the land.
-A thorough examination of the legal framework conditions is therefore essential to identify the development potential and risks of agricultural land.
+Building and planning law plays a crucial role in assessing agricultural land.
+The land use plan and the development plan specify what uses are permitted on the land and what restrictions apply.
+Planning permission requirements, such as structural changes and changes of use, can affect the land’s value.
+A thorough examination of the legal framework is therefore essential for identifying the development potential and risks of agricultural land.
 The legal aspects must be considered during the assessment.

 EU and Federal Agricultural Support Programmes

-The EU and federal agricultural support programmes can significantly impact the profitability of agricultural land.
-Direct payments and investment support contribute to securing farmers' incomes and enable investments in modern technology and sustainable farming methods.
-Environmental and climate protection measures are also supported, increasing the attractiveness of agricultural land for environmentally conscious investors.
-Detailed knowledge of the support programmes is therefore advantageous in order to optimally utilise the economic potential of agricultural land.
+The EU and Federal agricultural support programmes can significantly impact the economic viability of agricultural land.
+Direct payments and investment grants contribute to securing farmers’ incomes and enable investments in modern technology and sustainable farming methods.
+Environmental and climate protection measures are also supported, increasing the appeal of agricultural land for environmentally conscious investors.
+Detailed knowledge of the support programmes is therefore advantageous to fully exploit the economic potential of agricultural land.

 Land Use Plan and Development Plan

-The land use plan and the development plan are central instruments of construction and planning law that regulate the use of agricultural land.
-The land use plan represents the basic type of land use for the entire municipal area, while the development plan contains detailed determinations for individual areas.
-These plans can bring restrictions and development potential for agricultural land, for example, through the designation of nature reserves or the designation of building land.
-A thorough examination of these plans is therefore essential to assess the long-term usage possibilities and value of agricultural land.
+The land use plan and development plan are central instruments of building and planning law, governing the use of agricultural land.
+The land use plan outlines the basic type of land use for the entire municipal area, while the development plan contains detailed regulations for individual areas.
+These plans can impose restrictions and offer development potential for agricultural land, for example, by designating nature reserves or establishing building land.
+A careful examination of these plans is therefore essential to assess the long-term use possibilities and the value of agricultural land.

 Supply and Demand for Agricultural Land

-The supply and demand for agricultural land varies regionally and is subject to trends.
+The supply and demand for agricultural land are subject to regional differences and trends.
 The influence of investors and capital holders can lead to price increases and fluctuations.
 A detailed analysis of market developments is therefore essential to create realistic price forecasts and make informed investment decisions.
-The evaluation of agricultural land factors must take current market data into account.
-The current situation in the real estate market also affects agricultural land.
+The evaluation of agricultural land factors must consider current market data.
+The current situation on the property market also affects agricultural land.

 Speculative Influences

-Speculative influences, such as land price speculation and land grabbing, can cause distortions in the agricultural land market.
+Speculative influences, such as land price speculation and land grabbing, can lead to distortions in the agricultural land market.
 These practices raise ethical and social questions and can endanger the livelihood of local farmers.
-A critical evaluation of speculative influences is therefore important to promote sustainable and equitable development of the agricultural land market.
-The evaluation of agricultural land factors should also consider these aspects.
+A critical examination of speculative influences is therefore important to promote a sustainable and fair development of the agricultural land market.
+The evaluation of agricultural land factors should also take these aspects into account.

 Price Increases and Fluctuations

 Price increases and fluctuations in the agricultural land market are a complex phenomenon influenced by various factors.
 These include the general economic situation, the development of agricultural prices, the availability of subsidies, and the expectations of market participants.
-Causes and effects of these price movements must be carefully analysed to make informed investment decisions and minimise risks.
-Therefore, a detailed market analysis is essential to identify the potential opportunities and risks in the agricultural land market.
+Causes and effects of these price movements need to be carefully analysed to make informed investment decisions and minimise risks.
+A detailed market analysis is therefore essential to recognise the potential opportunities and risks of the agricultural land market.

 Comparison Value Method

-The Comparison Value Method is based on the analysis of purchase prices of comparable plots.
-The challenge lies in finding suitable comparable properties and taking into account the differences between the plots.
+The Comparison Value Method is based on the analysis of purchase prices for comparable plots.
+The challenge lies in finding suitable comparison objects and taking into account the differences between the plots.
 Data sources and challenges must be carefully examined to ensure a realistic valuation.
-The comparison value method is particularly suitable for the valuation of standard plots, for which sufficient comparable data is available.
+The comparison value method is particularly suited for the assessment of standard plots for which adequate comparison data is available.

 Income Value Method

-The Income Value Method capitalizes the future incomes of an agricultural area.
-The challenge is to create realistic income forecasts and to choose an appropriate interest rate.
-The interest rate and risk assessment play a crucial role in the valuation.
-The income value method is particularly suitable for the valuation of plots that are used for agricultural purposes and whose income potential is known.
+The Income Value Method capitalises the future income of agricultural land.
+The challenge is to create realistic yield forecasts and choose an appropriate interest rate.
+The interest rate and risk assessment play a crucial role in valuation.
+The income value method is particularly suitable for assessing plots that are used agriculturally and whose yield potential is known.

-The Replacement Cost Method determines the land value and growth compensation.
-This method is particularly relevant for special crops, such as vineyards or orchards.
-The importance for special crops lies in accounting for the value of the growth (e.g. vines or fruit trees).
-The replacement cost method is complex and requires detailed knowledge of the respective special culture.
+The Substance Value Method determines the land value and growth compensation.
+This method is especially relevant for specialised crops, such as vineyards or orchards.
+The importance for specialised crops lies in considering the value of the growth (e.g., vines or fruit trees).
+The substance value method is complex and requires detailed knowledge of the respective specialised crop.

 Climate Change: Risks and Opportunities for Agricultural Land